zexxlin/clarity-blind-poll/README.md

 - Query poll detail by ID
 - Join in an ongoing poll and submit a sealed answer for it
-- Reveal a answer submitted before and claim rewards after the poll closes
+- Reveal an answer submitted before and claim rewards after the poll closes

 ## Sequential Diagram

-You could refer to the following diagram to grasp the overall workflow.
+The overall workflow of poll hosting is demonstrated in the following diagram.

 ```mermaid
 sequenceDiagram